2007 Mymensingh mass suicide: Incident

-The incident occurred around 3:30 pm (BST), when a mail train — G-M (Bahadurabad Ghat-Mymensingh) — was travelling from Mymensingh Road station toward Mymensingh station.
-Upon reaching the quiet area of Kashor, nine members of the Adam family positioned themselves on the railway tracks and were struck by the oncoming train.
+The incident occurred around BST 15:30 (UTC+6), when a mail train, G-M (Bahadurabad Ghat-Mymensingh) was travelling from Mymensingh Road station toward Mymensingh station.
+Upon reaching the serene area of Kashor, nine members of Anwar Darbesh's family positioned themselves on the railway tracks and were struck by the oncoming train.
 Seven were killed instantly.
 As passengers and locals rushed to the scene, they found two victims, a young boy and a teenage girl, still alive but severely mutilated and crying out for water.
 Despite efforts to assist them and rush them to the hospital, both died on the way.

-Following the accident, hundreds of people gathered near the site, which was located approximately 30 feet from the Adam family's tin-shed home.
+Following the accident, hundreds of people gathered near the site, which was located approximately 30 feet from the family's tin-shed home.
 Witnesses described a grisly scene: body parts were scattered across the railway tracks, with one hand found nearly three kilometres from the site.
 Human brain tissue and hair were dispersed over the stones along the rail line, prompting widespread panic and fear among onlookers.

 The train driver reportedly saw several people walking along the tracks and sounded the whistle to warn them.
 However, they did not move away.
 Suddenly, he noticed a group standing in the middle of the line, embracing each other.
 He was unable to anticipate that they would collectively jump in front of the train.
 Although he briefly stopped the train, the assistant driver accelerated it again out of fear of public backlash.